2009 Bahrain Grand Prix: Background

-Practice and qualifying
+Practice

 Three practice sessions were held before the race; of which two were held on Friday April 24, 2009, with the first in the morning and the second in the afternoon.
 Both sessions lasted 90 minutes with weather conditions hot and dry throughout.
 The third session was held on Saturday morning and lasted for 60 minutes.

 At the end of the first practice session, Lewis Hamilton set the fastest time of 1:33.647 in his McLaren car, ahead of the two BMW Sauber cars of Nick Heidfeld and Robert Kubica.
 Williams' Nico Rosberg continued his quick practice form with the fourth fastest time, followed by the Brawn of Jenson Button, the McLaren of Heikki Kovalainen, Brawn's Rubens Barrichello, and Ferrari's Felipe Massa.
 Red Bull's Mark Webber and the other Ferrari of Kimi Räikkönen shared the ninth fastest time, completing the top ten.
 Nico Rosberg was fastest in Friday's second practice session, topping the timesheets with a time of 1:33.339, followed by Fernando Alonso in the Renault and Jarno Trulli in the Toyota.
 The Red Bulls of Sebastian Vettel and Mark Webber were fourth and fifth, with Button close behind.
 Adrian Sutil of Force India put in an impressive laptime to finish seventh in the standings, with Toyota's Timo Glock, Brawn's Rubens Barrichello, and Williams' Kazuki Nakajima rounding out the top 10.
 The BMWs of Heidfeld and Kubica could not repeat their times from the first session, and were classified in seventeenth and twentieth, respectively.

 In third practice, Glock managed the fastest time with a 1:32.605 before his car rolled to a halt due to brake problems, and there were improved times from Ferrari and McLaren.
 Felipe Massa managed the second fastest time, with Räikkönen in fifth.
 Rosberg was third fastest, and Hamilton posted the fourth fastest time.
 Nelson Piquet, Kubica, Nakajima, Trulli and Heidfeld made up the top ten.

+Qualifying

 The qualifying session on Saturday afternoon was split into three parts.
 Jarno Trulli achieved his fourth career pole position, and his first since 2005, whilst his teammate Timo Glock qualified second.
 This marked the first time Toyota had put both cars on the front row of the grid.
 Sebastian Vettel qualified third, with Jenson Button behind him.
 In fifth was the McLaren of Lewis Hamilton, with Rubens Barrichello in sixth.
 Renault's Fernando Alonso managed seventh place, and behind him Felipe Massa, Nico Rosberg and Kimi Räikkönen completed the top ten.
 Kovalainen, Nakajima, Kubica, Heidfeld and Piquet made up 11th to 15th on the grid.
 Those knocked out in the first session and classified 16th to 20th were Sutil, Buemi, Fisichella, Webber and Bourdais.
 Webber was controversially blocked by Sutil near the end of his qualifying lap (Sutil claimed he didn't realise Webber was on a flying lap), preventing him from posting a fast time.
 As a result, the stewards gave Sutil a three-place grid penalty, demoting him to 19th position.